MCP Server FAQ

 My request returns 429.
 Should I retry?

 Yes, with backoff.
 The throttle window is one minute; use exponential backoff starting at ~5s.
-If you're sustained-saturating from a legitimate use case, please open an issue so we can prioritize per-key rate limiting.
+If you're sustained-saturating from a legitimate use case, please email us so we can prioritize per-key rate limiting.

 Support and policy